Phase projection errors in rf-driven optically pumped magnetometers: Experiment

-In Figure~\ref{fig:Theta-vs-beta} we show the extracted values of $\theta_{x,y}$ as a function of $\beta_{x,y}$.
-As $\alpha=\pi/2$ in our experiment, $\theta_x = \beta_x$ (presented as solid black line), according to Eq.~\ref{eq:theta}.
-In Fig.~\ref{fig:Theta-vs-beta}, the dots are results extracted by the fit and the dashed lines represent linear regressions.
-Both $\theta_{x,y}$ are close to theoretical prediction.
-We assume the small deviation to be due to mechanical misalignment of the magnetometer with respect to the field coils on the order of a few degrees.
+Figure~\ref{fig:Theta-vs-beta} shows the extracted values of $\theta_{x,y}$ as a function of $\beta_{x,y}$.
+As $\alpha=\pi/2$ in our experiment, $\theta_x = \beta_x$ (presented as a solid black line), according to Eq.~\ref{eq:theta}.
+The dots represent the results extracted from the fit, and the dashed lines represent linear regressions.
+Both $\theta_{x,y}$ are close to the theoretical predictions.
+We attribute the small deviation to mechanical misalignment of the magnetometer with respect to the field coils, estimated to be on the order of a few degrees.

 Figure~\ref{fig:Amplitude-vs-beta} shows the dependence of $\beta_{x,y}\,C_{x,y}$ on $\beta_{x,y}$.
-In this figure, the dots result from a fit by Eq.~\ref{eq:fit-varphi-phi} and the dashed lines represent linear regressions.
-The solid black line, with shaded area is the expected value $\beta_{x,y}\,C_{x,y}$ with error due uncertainty of $\gamma_\mathrm{tot}=2\pi \, 4.3(3)$~rad/s.
+The data points represent the results of a fit using Eq.~\ref{eq:fit-varphi-phi}, and the dashed lines show linear regressions.
+The solid black line, with shaded area, represents the expected value of $\beta_{x,y}\,C_{x,y}$, including the uncertainty due to $\gamma_\mathrm{tot}=2\pi \, 4.3(3)$~rad/s.